birukyemane/Portfolio-react/README.md

 check it out [live!](https://birukyemane.github.io/blog-react/)

- * a static web page for a protfolio
+ * blog web site
+ * the website is static - its done with React.js for exercise purpose
  * using React.js
- * flexbox
+ * HTML5 and flexbox